IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

                 allowed[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
 It also allows transmitting/receiving disabled[] = {};
                 defaultComponents[] = {};
-                mountedRadio = "ACRE_PRC117F";        // Predefined mounted radio.
+                mountedRadio = "ACRE_PRC117F";        // Predefined mounted radio
-                isRadioRemovable = 0;                 // Radio cannot be removed.
+                isRadioRemovable = 0;                 // Radio cannot be removed
                 intercom[] = {};                      // Radio not wired to any intercom.
-All units in intercom can receive/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface).
+All units in intercom can receive/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface)
             };
         };
     };